Skip to content

 Even if they know little about what you have to offer, they do know and trust your thought leaders, and anything your thought leaders put their names on must be good.
 Through a sustained relationship, prospects come to adopt your values and way of doing things, and when it comes time to pick a solution, your solution “magically” checks all the boxes.

-One cannot browse the Internet for video content types without having tons of questions and definitions about MIME type.
-MIME, short for multipurpose internet mail extensions, is a file format designed to be transmitted across the Internet.
-They were created to enable email users to send files along with their plain texts, but now, it’s used by web browsers and servers to transfer files.
+One cannot browse the Internet for video content types without having tons of questions and definitions about MIME types.
+MIME, short for Multipurpose Internet Mail Extensions, is a file format designed to be transmitted across the Internet.
+They were created to enable email users to send files along with their plain texts, but now, they are used by web browsers and servers to transfer files.

 MIME type relies on the code base of the used video player and server.
-Filename extensions such as .mov or .mp4 are associated with MIME type files.
+Filename extensions such as .mov or .mp4 are associated with MIME types.

 “Your video player is compatible with a particular set of MIME types.
 You need to identify those and specify the subset of them that is compatible with your ad unit’s inventory type while creating a linear video ad unit.”